theohbrothers/PSSiteScraper/README.md

 - By default, script directory (where you run the script) needs <b>read, execute, write permissions</b>.
 All created files/folders will reside in the script directory.

 ## Background:
-- Website owners may want warm their site (i.e. "preload the cache") from a remote client especially so if they use Content Delivery Networks (CDNs).
+- Website owners may want to warm their site (i.e. "preload the cache") from a remote client especially so if they use Content Delivery Networks (CDNs).
 - Search Engine Optimization (SEO) typically involves optimizing a website's load times, which can drastically decrease if the website has preloaded its cache.
 This script can be configured to do this automatically; alternatively site warming can be achieved through using the curls generated in separate files for portability.
 - Website owners might want a list of links of all their resources (blog posts, media, etc.) if they intend to migrate their site (e.g. changing a domain name)..
 This script can search for all of those and output them as a list.
 - Website owners may simply need a list of their sitemaps, or links from those sitemaps.